htmlcoderexe/Boten-Dana/sequences/format.md

 2. Specific to the mode: variable name or prefix, unused if mode is ``param``
 3. Variable to store the resulting message name to

+### Variable manipulation

+### ``concat``

+Combines two values and writes to a variable.

+Parameters:

+1. The first value.
+2. The second value.
+3. The variable to write the result to.

+### ``count``

+Counts items in a given variable and stores the value in a variable.
+For strings, this conveniently returns their length.

+Parameters:

+1. Variable name to count the items from.
+2. Variable name to store the count into.

 ### Flow Control

+### ``if_eq``

+Compares two values, then triggers one of two *Subsequences* based on the equality.

+Parameters:

+1. First value to compare.
+2. Second value to compare.
+3. The *Subsequence* to trigger if the values are equal.
+4. The *Subsequence* to trigger if the values are not equal.

 ### ``roll_random``